-- Disconnect a DT300/R from the LocoNet where you want to change the LocoNet ID. - 2.
-Press and hold down the MODE Key on the DT300/R and then plug it back in to LocoNet.
-Release the MODE Key after plugging in - 3.
-The DT300/R will display the current LocoNet ID "Ir:0n", where "n" is the current LocoNet ID.
-Use either throttle knob to change the LocoNet ID.
-You can set the LocoNet ID to be any number from 0 to 7. - 4.
-Press the SEL Key to set the system to the new LocoNet ID. - 5.
-The DT300/R used to change the LocoNet ID will automatically log on to the new LocoNet ID. - 6.
-Unplug and reconnect any other DT throttles that will be used on this system so that they can log on to the new LocoNet ID number and be able to operate on the system.
+- 4. Press ENTER Key to set the system to the new LocoNet ID. - 5.
+The DT400/R used to change the LocoNet ID will automatically log on to the new LocoNet ID. - 6.
+Unplug and reconnect any other DT series infrared or radio throttles that will be used on this system so that they can log on to the new LocoNet ID number and be able to operate on the system.

 If you add a new UR90 or UR91 to the system and are using a LocoNet ID other than the initial default value of 0, you must to re-synchronize the IDs in all the UR90s and UR91s by setting the LocoNet ID as described above.
 If you are operating in an area where more than one LocoNet systems is operating nearby, be sure to coordinate with other layouts so that each one has its own unique LocoNet ID before beginning operations.

-23.3 Tetherless Operation
+23.2 Tetherless Operation